 Choosing the right garment for your team

 - Medical and dental practices: Comfortable, breathable scrubs and lab coats with enough structure to look professional.
+Moisture-wicking blends help during long shifts.

 - Sales and office staff: Polos, oxfords, or performance knits that stay neat all day with minimal wrinkling.
+Look for wrinkle-resistant fabrics if your team is client-facing.

 - Automotive, marine, and outdoor sales: Durable fabrics that hold up to movement, sample handling, and weather.
+Consider stain-resistant finishes for shop floor environments.

 Logo size and placement that works in real life

 Most corporate logos work well on the left chest, but the exact size should be big enough to read without overpowering the garment.
 Overly large logos can look awkward or unbalanced, especially on smaller frame sizes.
+A typical left-chest logo runs about 3.5 to 4 inches wide.

-Many Columbia businesses also add optional back logos, sleeve details, or name personalization.
-During your consultation, Shirly can show you sample placement options and help you decide what suits your team and budget.
+During your consultation, Shirly can show you sample placement options on the actual garment and help you decide what suits your team and budget.

 Matching your brand colors in thread